-All NSCC programs require a period of experiential learning where students can apply their trained skills on the job.
+All NSCC programs require a component of work-integrated learning where students can apply their trained skills on the job.
 Employers like you can benefit greatly from taking on an NSCC student.
-The benefits include:

 - Work-ready students for extra support during busy periods of the year or for special projects.

-- Opportunity to evaluate and identify potential future employees as part of your long-term recruitment strategy.
+- Opportunities to evaluate and identify potential future employees as part of your long-term recruitment strategy.

 - Opportunity to foster the next generation of employees by providing them with valuable career-related work experiences.

 - Funding is available for employers who hire students and recent grads.

 Hire a student or graduate

 Interested in hiring an NSCC student or graduate?
 Interested in having an NSCC student for work experience?
 Post a job or co-op opportunity

 At NSCC we offer four broad categories of work experiences that prepare students for their professional or occupational field of study.
 View a comprehensive Employer Work Experience Guide (PDF 361KB)